-In the early 1980’s Wilcox lived in California on a ranch where he was able to make his home in an old bunk house high above the Pacific coast.
-Wilcox then moved to New York in 1985.
+In 1980 Wilcox moved to Carpinteria, California living on a ranch where he was able to make his home in an old bunk house high above the Pacific coast.
+Later in 1985 he moved to New York.
 In New York his artistic talents were readily recognized by critics such as Roberta Smith of The New York Times and Charles Dee Mitchell of Art in America.
 Wilcox’s years in New York resulted in numerous shows both at Fawbush Gallery and Michael Klein Gallery in New York as well as Barry Whistler Gallery in Dallas.
 Wilcox’s contemporaries in New York included Joan Nelson, Don Powley, Nan Goldin, Judy Rifka and Kiki Smith.

 In 1990 Wilcox returned to Texas and painted in a studio in Dallas near Fair Park and in a cabin on Lake Texoma.
 Over the following decades Wilcox’s minimalist, abstract body of work included large pointillist canvases, methodically layered monochromes, and works on paper.
 Wilcox’s works are ethereal, spiritual and at times taut with juxtaposing dynamics, capturing, as Wilcox noted, “everything and nothing all at once”.

 Wilcox’s works have been shown at the Drawing Center in New York, the Weatherspoon Art Gallery at the University of North Carolina, The McKinney Avenue Contemporary in Dallas, and Artpace in San Antonio.
 His works are included in the permanent collection of the Dallas Museum of Art, the Museum of Fine Arts Houston, The University of North Carolina, as well as many important corporate and private collections.